-The Forum supports course work on political philosophy, covering texts from the Bible and such ancient writers as Plato, Cicero, and Plutarch to the early modern writers like Francis Bacon, John Locke, and, of course, Baron de Montesquieu.
+The Forum supports course work on political philosophy, covering texts from the Bible and such ancient writers as Plato, Cicero, and Plutarch to the early modern writers like Francis Bacon, William Shakespeare, John Locke, and, of course, Baron de Montesquieu.
 Courses are taught by Roosevelt University philosophy professors Stuart Warner and Svetozar Minkov, as well by visiting scholars such as Ralph Lerner from the University of Chicago and the Montesquieu Forum's Postdoctoral Fellow, Benjamin Lynerd.

 The Montesquieu Forum also presents an annual series of public lectures and conferences on these topics, hosted mainly on the Roosevelt University campus.
 It has also hosted three Summer Academies for high school teachers, two high school essay competitions on the Declaration of Independence, and an essay competition and conference for Roosevelt University Honors Students.

 The Forum is named after Montesquieu for several reasons.
 First, Montesquieu was the most frequently quoted author on philosophical questions having to do with politics in the pre-revolutionary Colonial period of American history.
 Secondly, along with the English jurist William Blackstone, Montesquieu was the most important source of Constitutional reflections during the Founding period, particularly to the idea of separating governmental powers.
 Thirdly, Montesquieu was not a partisan of any political party: his writings on political matters are philosophical, not ideological.
 This is exactly the orientation of the Montesquieu Forum.